Sibghatullah-Laghari/mediconnect/DEPLOYMENT.md

 ## Scheduled Maintenance

-`TokenCleanupService` runs automatically once each day at midnight to remove expired refresh tokens and verification records from the database.
+`TokenCleanupService` runs automatically once every day at midnight to remove expired refresh tokens and verification records from the database.

 ---